Autism Awareness Month: April

 Fact: There has been a significant surge in diagnoses (jumping up nearly 1800% from 1992 to 2008), but experts question whether increase reflects a higher incidence of the disorder, or rather increased public awareness of symptoms of autism, more media attention, and better diagnostic tools.
 Some experts also attribute the increase in to the redefinition of autism, including a wider range of individuals on the spectrum.

 Fact: We've heard the stories-child savants who can calculate huge numbers in their heads and have photographic memories.
 But these stories give the false impression that all children with autism have these special skills.
 Most children on the spectrum, even the highest functioning end do not show extraordinary math talent.
-What is true is that children with an ASD exhibit intense interests in particular subjects, and may accrue a great deal of information about it.
+What is true is that children with an autism spectrum disorder (ASD) exhibit intense interests in particular subjects, and may accrue a great deal of information about it.